7 Awesome reasons to fall in love with Montreal

-As Canada’s second largest city, Montreal is a thriving place with plenty of things to see and do.
-The city offers a unique European flavour, laid back attitude and an interesting blend of English and French cultures.
-It’s a place close to my heart and there are plenty of things here that will make you fall in love with Montreal as well.
+As Canada’s second-largest city, Montreal is a thriving place with plenty of things to see and do.
+It offers a uniquely European flavour, laid-back attitude and an interesting blend of English and French cultures.
+It’s a place close to my heart, and there are plenty of things here that will make you fall in love with Montreal as well.

-The settlement, originally called Ville-Marie, intended to evangelize the natives by the French missionaries.
-Despite their best intentions, this didn’t work out that well so the settlers turned to fur trading.
+The settlement, called Ville-Marie initially, was intended to evangelize the natives by the French missionaries.
+Despite their best intentions, this venture didn’t work out that well, so the settlers turned to fur trading.
 It was much more profitable.

 The remnants of the original settlement are still visible today.
 You can walk on the glass floor above it to get a firsthand look into the past.
 If that doesn’t tickle your fancy, you can also take a stroll through the city’s first collector sewer.
 Upon its completion in 1838, the cut stone tunnel was quite the achievement of the day in the New World.
 Today, it’s quite a spectacular experience.

-Many things can make you fall in love with Montreal, but Old Montreal is surely going to steal your heart.
+Many things can make you fall in love with Montreal, but Old Montreal will undoubtedly steal your heart.
 While not as old as Quebec City, this place is still a great throwback to its European founders.

 I always gravitate to this place when I visit.
 You can wander the narrow, cobblestone streets, admire the fantastic architecture and have a fill of the numerous restaurants, bars and shops.
 Day or night, there is always something to discover.